Estimating means of bounded random variables by betting

-Arguably the most famous concentration inequality for bounded random variables appeared in seminal work by~\citet{hoeffding_probability_1963}.
+Arguably the most famous concentration inequality for bounded random variables was derived by~\citet{hoeffding_probability_1963}.
 What is now referred to as ``Hoeffding's inequality'' was in fact improved upon in the same paper where he derived a Bernoulli-type upper bound on the moment generating function of bounded random variables \citep[Equation (3.4)]{hoeffding_probability_1963}.
 While these bounds are already reasonably tight in a worst-case sense, the resulting confidence intervals do not adapt to non-Bernoulli distributions with lower variance.
-Inequalities by ~\citet{bennett_probability_1962}, \citet{bernstein_theory_1927} and \citet{bentkus2004hoeffding} improve upon Hoeffding's, but such improvements require knowledge of nontrivial upper-bounds on variances.
-This led to the development of so-called empirical Bernstein inequalities by~\citet{maurer_empirical_2009} and \citet{audibert2007tuning}, which outperform Hoeffding's method for low-variance distributions at large sample sizes by data-dependently estimating the variance.
-Our new, and arguably quite simple, approaches to developing bounds significantly outperform these past works (eg: Figure~\ref{fig:comparisonAll}).
-We also show that the same conceptual (betting) framework extends to without-replacement sampling, resulting in significantly tighter bounds than classical ones by \citet{serfling1974probability}, improvements by \citet{bardenet2015concentration} and state-of-the-art methods due to~\citet{waudby2020confidence}.
+Inequalities by ~\citet{bennett_probability_1962}, \citet{bernstein_theory_1927} and \citet{bentkus2004hoeffding} improve upon Hoeffding's, but such improvements require knowledge of nontrivial upper bounds on the variance.
+This led to the development of so-called ``empirical Bernstein inequalities'' by~\citet{audibert2007tuning}and~\citet{maurer_empirical_2009}, which outperform Hoeffding's method for low-variance distributions at large sample sizes by estimating the variance from the data.
+Our new, and arguably quite simple, approaches to developing bounds significantly outperform these past works (e.g.~Figure~\ref{fig:comparisonAll}).\footnote{\href{https://github.com/WannabeSmith/betting-paper-simulations}{github.com/wannabesmith/betting-paper-simulations} has code to reproduce figures.
+The \texttt{betting} module of the Python package in \href{https://github.com/gostevehoward/confseq}{github.com/gostevehoward/confseq} has the main algorithms, but the package also contains implementations from other papers.} We also show that the same conceptual (betting) framework extends to without-replacement sampling, resulting in significantly tighter bounds than classical ones by \citet{serfling1974probability}, improvements by \citet{bardenet2015concentration} and previous state-of-the-art methods due to~\citet{waudby2020confidence}.